Virus reshapes special contest for Maryland seat in Congress - KVIA

 The winner will serve the remainder of Cummings’ term into January, and also run as an incumbent in a June 2 primary for the next full term.
 Voters also have been strongly encouraged to vote by mail in that contest as well.

-Associated Press Writer Regina Garcia Cano in Baltimore and Christina A. Cassidy in Atlanta contributed to this report.
+Witte reported from Annapolis, Maryland.
+Associated Press writer Regina Garcia Cano in Washington and Christina A. Cassidy in Atlanta contributed to this report.